ernvk23/wg-lite-hop/README.md

 1. Connect to the WireGuard VPN using a client (see the WireGuard web UI for configuration).
 2. Your internet traffic will now be routed through the VPN, and DNS queries will be filtered by AdGuard Home.

+## Maintenance

+The automated maintenance system (if enabled) will:
+- Run weekly on Mondays at 2 AM
+- Update system packages using `dnf update -y`
+- Pull latest Docker images and restart containers
+- Reboot the server if system updates require it
+- Automatically restart containers after reboot

+Logs are stored in `~/update.log` for monitoring maintenance activities.

 ## Uninstall